2016 Employer Health Benefits Survey

 Fully Insured Plan: An insurance arrangement in which the employer contracts with a health plan that assumes financial responsibility for the costs of enrollees’ medical claims.

-- Sixty-three percent of covered workers are in a plan that is completely or partially self-funded, similar to last year.
+- Sixty-one percent of covered workers are in a plan that is completely or partially self-funded, similar to last year.
 The percentage of covered workers who are in a self-funded plan has increased over time from 49% in 2000 and 54% in 2005.
-In recent years, the percentage of covered workers enrolled in a self-funded plan has remained steady: 59% of covered workers were in such an arrangement in 2010; similar to 63% in 2015 (Exhibit 10.1).
+In recent years, the percentage of covered workers enrolled in a self-funded plan has remained steady: 60% of covered workers were in such an arrangement in 2011; similar to 61% in 2016 (Exhibit 10.1).

 Stoploss Coverage and Attachment Points

-- Sixty percent of workers in self-funded health plans are in plans that have stoploss insurance (Exhibit 10.10).
-Stoploss coverage limits the amount that a plan sponsor has to pay in claims.
+- Fifty-seven percent of workers in self-funded health plans are in plans that have stoploss insurance (Exhibit 10.10).
 Stoploss coverage may limit the amount of claims that must be paid for each employee or may limit the total amount the plan sponsor must pay for all claims over the plan year.

 - Firms with per-enrollee stoploss coverage were asked for the dollar amount where the stoploss coverage would start to pay for most or all of the claim (called an attachment point).
-The average attachment point in firms with 3-199 workers is about $210,000.
-For large firms (200 or more workers) with a per-person limit, the average attachment point is about $340,000 (Exhibit 10.11).
+The average attachment point in small firms is $160,000.
+For large firms with a per-person limit, the average attachment point is $330,000 (Exhibit 10.11).

 - Among firms that purchase insurance underwritten by an insurer, 1% plan to self-insure because of ACA provisions (Exhibit 10.14).